 1. The night before: Combine water and yeast in a mixing bowl.
 Follow with olive oil and salt.
 Add in bread flour and mix until combined into a loose ball shape.
 Coat all over with a light coating of olive oil.
 Cover with plastic wrap or a clean kitchen towel and allow to rise overnight in a cupboard or pantry.

 2. The day of: Knead dough on a floured surface until firm and elastic.
 Form dough into 3 balls and allow to rest on your work surface, covered with a clean kitchen towel or under a large bowl, for 2 hours or until the dough has doubled in size.

 3. Stretch individual balls into pizza shapes, beginning by using fingers to poke down the center of the crust, leaving a slightly thicker edge for the outside crust of the pizza.
 Once you've formed the basic shape, toss pizza back and forth from one fist to the other, until dough has stretched slightly.
 Finish by forming one hand into a fist, draping pizza dough over it and keeping it stationary, using the other hand, also in a fist, to rotate the dough in a circular pattern along the first fist.
 This process is better explained visually, so be sure to use the video for reference!

-4. Preheat your oven to 500F or as high as it will go.
-If you have a pizza stone, place it in the oven to preheat.
+4. Place your pizza stone in the oven to preheat.
+Preheat your oven to 500F or as high as it will go.
+You need to get the oven super hot!
 Meanwhile, make the sauce and get your toppings ready.